pulumi/infrastructure-as-code-workshop/labs/aws/in-person/typescript/lab-02/README.md

 The key part is to make sure that the security group is created in the vpc.
 Also, we you must use securitygroup instead of securitygrouprules(otherwise, this will create/delete on every update)

-## Step 4 &mdash;  Figure out the Subnet via Interpolation
+## Step 4 &mdash;  Figure out the Subnets via Interpolation

 The vm will need a subnet to place this in.
 We need to use [Interpolation](https://www.pulumi.com/docs/intro/concepts/inputs-outputs/#outputs-and-strings)
 Interpolation allows us to concatenate string outputs with other strings directly to figure it out.

 Place the following block of code below the *security_group_ingress* outputs

 Add the following line to the very top of the **index.ts** file.